-Furloughed Employee - Any employee who is voluntarily placed in a temporary status without duties and without pay due to a financial need to reduce expenditures caused by declining revenues.
+Furloughed Employee - Any employee who is placed in a temporary status without duties and without pay due to budget shortfalls requiring expenditure reductions.

 Hourly - An employee who is entitled to be paid for all actual hours that he/she is required or permitted to work at either the straight time regular hourly rate for hours worked up to and including forty (40) in the workweek or overtime hourly rate at one and one-half times the hourly employee's regular rate of pay for each hour worked in excess of forty (40) in the workweek.